schuang/sphinx-tutorial-old/slides/slides.md

 - Single source, multiple output formats

-    - Separation of contents and detailed formatting
+    - Separation of contents and display formatting/layout

-    - text files in ReST or markdown formats
+    - Contents written in plain texts, formatting controlled by css/template/etc.

-    - Standard git-based workflow (pull/merge request etc.)
+    - Ideal for git-based version control (pull/merge request etc.)

-    - Customizable outputs in HTML, pdf, epub, etc.

 - Contiguous Integration (CI) automate rebuild when there is a change